MarwaneF98/gemini-math-grader/README.md

 ## 🧠 How it Works Under the Hood
  1. **Pre-Processing:** The script loads the image and corrects any hidden EXIF rotation data (common in mobile phone photos) so bounding boxes map perfectly to the visual text.
  2. **Prompting:** It sends the full image to Gemini with a strict prompt, forcing the AI to extract data into a perfectly formatted JSON array.
 It actively filters out polite conversational text to prevent JSON parsing crashes.
- 3. **Phase 1 (Strict Scoring & Stamp):** It calculates the final score based *only* on problems where the final answer is correct.
+ 3. **Phase 1 (Weighted Scoring & Stamp):** It calculates a weighted final score by evaluating every single line.
+Correct steps and ECF steps earn full credit, minor errors earn partial credit, and conceptual errors earn zero.
 It then pastes an opaque "Score Stamp" in the top right corner and registers this area as "Occupied".
- 4. **Phase 2 (Math Boxes & Marks):** It maps out the individual equation lines, drawing Checkmarks and Xs neatly in the right margin to show exactly where the student succeeded or failed.
+ 4. **Phase 2 (Dynamic Math Boxes & Marks):** It maps out the individual equation lines in the right margin, drawing Green checkmarks for correct steps, Orange boxes for minor mistakes, and Red boxes for conceptual failures.
  5. **Phase 3 (Smart Routing):** It evaluates incorrect steps and draws text feedback boxes.
 Using a custom radial search algorithm, the notes dynamically look for empty space nearby, gracefully dodging the stamp, the margin marks, the original equations, and other notes!
 ## 📄 License
 © 2026 Marwane Farhane.
 Licensed under the MIT License.
 Feel free to use, modify, and distribute it!